 Below is information about COVID-19 that is specific to patients and visitors of the Cancer Centre of Southeastern Ontario.
-For all general information about COVID-19 from Kingston Health Sciences Centre, please click here.
+For all general information about COVID-19 from Kingston Health Sciences Centre, including screening questions, please click here.

 - Is my clinic appointment at the Cancer Centre cancelled?